Tel Aviv: Sports

 Two rowing clubs operate in Tel Aviv.
 The Tel Aviv Rowing Club, established in 1935 on the banks of the Yarkon River, is the largest rowing club in Israel.
 Meanwhile, the beaches of Tel Aviv provide a vibrant Matkot (beach paddleball) scene.
 Tel Aviv Lightning represent Tel Aviv in the Israel Baseball League.
 Tel Aviv also has an annual half marathon, run in 2008 by 10,000 athletes with runners coming from around the world.

 In 2009, the Tel Aviv Marathon was revived after a fifteen-year hiatus, and is run annually since, attracting a field of over 18,000 runners.

-Tel Aviv is also ranked to be 10th best to-skateboarding city by Transworld Skateboarding.

-Media

-The three largest newspaper companies in Israel: Yedioth Ahronoth, Maariv and Haaretz are all based within the city limits.
-Several radio stations cover the Tel Aviv area, including the city-based Radio Tel Aviv.

-The two major Israeli television networks, Keshet Media Group and Reshet, are based in the city, as well as two of the most popular radio stations in Israel: Galatz and Galgalatz, which are both based in Jaffa.
-Studios of the international news channel i24news is located at Jaffa Port Customs House.
-An English language radio station, TLV1, is based at Kikar Hamedina.

-Environment and urban restoration

-Tel Aviv is ranked as the greenest city in Israel.
-Since 2008, city lights are turned off annually in support of Earth Hour.
-In February 2009, the municipality launched a water saving campaign, including competition granting free parking for a year to the household that is found to have consumed the least water per person.